Harvard aircraft experience flying aces

 Norway’s Air Force used the aircraft as trainer from 1945 to 1956 and had a total of 24 aircraft that were delivered through a «lend lease» agreement.

-Our own Harvard is stationed at Notodden Airport and owned by Scandinavian Aircraft AS.
+Our own Harvard is stationed at Notodden Airport and owned by Norwegian Flying Aces AS.
 Aircraft Norwegian registration is LN-PFX.

 Specifications